 Who is behind XtreamLab?

 In a previous incarnation, XtreamLab focussed on providing Internet streaming services and received funding from the (now defunct) South-West Regional Development Agency for two ground-breaking events, VENN 2007 and D.R.O.I.D.
 Prior to this XtreamLab was also involved in streaming for events in London, Bristol and Barcelona.
 This site is not directly linked to the old versions of XtreamLab, but some of our experience is drawn from them; if you're looking for streaming, we can still do it.
 Find out what it was all about at this web page and peruse the microsite for D.R.O.I.D: Reality isn't everything.

 Who uses XtreamLab?

-We're providing services to Inaura, the inclusion charity, Bristol Wireless, Bristol Anarchist Bookfair, Bristol Palestine Film Festival, The Bristol Cable, Secret World Wildlife Rescue, Olivia Johnson Yoga, Treescape Oxford, Cube Microplex, The Moonflowers, The Fantasy Orchestra, Lady Carpenter, Dorkbot Barcelona, Bristol Hackspace, Bristol Radical History, Ed Pope History, Broad Bean Productions, ITACA, Easton Cowboys & Cowgirls, The People's Republic of Stokes Croft, Lady Lucy, Manchester Blogs, Sunseed Desert Technology, Moulin de la Treille, BarnCamp, Make Wealth History, Miranda La Mutanta and HacktionLab amongst others.
+We're providing services to Inaura, the inclusion charity, Bristol Wireless, Bristol Anarchist Bookfair, Bristol Palestine Film Festival, The Bristol Cable, Olivia Johnson Yoga, Treescape Oxford, Cube Microplex, The Moonflowers, The Fantasy Orchestra, Lady Carpenter, Dorkbot Barcelona, Bristol Hackspace, Bristol Radical History, Ed Pope History, Broad Bean Productions, ITACA, Easton Cowboys & Cowgirls, The People's Republic of Stokes Croft, Lady Lucy, Manchester Blogs, Sunseed Desert Technology, Moulin de la Treille, BarnCamp, Make Wealth History, Miranda La Mutanta and HacktionLab amongst others.

 How do I get in touch with you?